morkro/morkro.de/src/_posts/2015-10-25-adding-the-ecmascript-6-flavour-to-your-ide.md

 ---
 layout: post
-title: "Adding the ECMAScript 6 flavour to your IDE"
+title: 'Adding the ECMAScript 6 flavour to your IDE'
-excerpt: "Using ECMAScript 6 features is all cool and feels good, but all that makes little sense without syntax support in an IDE."
+excerpt: 'Using ECMAScript 6 features is all cool and feels good, but all that makes little sense without syntax support in an IDE.'
 classes: article
 tags:
   - javascript
 ---

 Using ECMAScript 6 features is all cool and feels good, but all that makes little sense without syntax support in an IDE.
 Since the specification just has been finished earlier this year, some IDE's still don't support the syntax yet and need some little extra work.